 The reasonableness of the data sharing plan or the rationale for not sharing research data will be assessed by the reviewers.
 However, reviewers will not factor the proposed data sharing plan into the determination of scientific merit or the priority score.

 Administrative Criteria: Upon receipt, applications will be reviewed by AHRQ for completeness and responsiveness.

-described below.
-The review criteria described below will be considered
+The review criteria described below will be considered in the review

 As part of the initial merit review, all applications will:

 The mission of AHRQ is to improve the quality, safety, efficiency, and effectiveness of health care for all Americans.
-As part of this mission, applications submitted to AHRQ in response to this FOA will be evaluated for scientific and technical merit through the AHRQ peer review system.
+As part of this mission, applications submitted to AHRQ to support health services research are evaluated for scientific and technical merit through the AHRQ peer review system.

 Innovation: Is the project original and innovative?
-For example: To what extent does the project propose innovative and promising data, methods, or research designs?
-Is the project likely to address and overcome critical barriers to progress in the field?
-Does the project develop or employ novel concepts, approaches or methodologies, tools, or technologies for this area of research?
+For example: Does the project challenge existing paradigms; address an innovative hypothesis or critical barrier to progress in the field?
+Does the project develop or employ novel concepts, approaches or methodologies, tools, or technologies for this area?

 As applicable for the project proposed, reviewers will consider the following additional items in the determination of scientific and technical merit, but will not give separate scores for these items.